How to Grow Your Ecommerce Business & Optimize for Sales

 It can take some time to set up a product data feed for Google Shopping since you need a Google Merchant Center Account and a Google Ads account.
 However, most ecommerce stores like Shopify and BigCommerce have built-in integrations that allow you to sync your products and get started on Google Shopping.

-There is a growing interest in livestream shopping events among American consumers, especially among Gen Z and Millennial consumers.
-It is an emerging trend you can take advantage of.
-What’s great about livestream shopping is that it gives you a chance to talk to your customers and answer questions in real time.
+There is a growing interest in livestream shopping events among American consumers, especially Gen Z and millennials, and it’s an emerging trend you can take advantage of when discovering how to grow an ecommerce business.
+Livestream shopping gives you a chance to talk to your customers and answer questions real time, lending to engagement, sales, customer service, and brand awareness.

-You can do livestream shopping events on social media channels like TikTok and Instagram, and on dedicated video platforms like YouTube.
+You can do livestream shopping events on social media channels like TikTok and Instagram, as well as selling on YouTube.

 For an in-depth guide, read our article on livestream shopping.